 When Jasper Johns’s paintings of flags and targets debuted in 1958, they brought him instant acclaim and established him as a critical link between Abstract Expressionism and Pop art.
 In the ensuing 60 years, Johns (US, b.
 1930) has continued to astonish viewers with the beauty and complexity of his paintings, drawings, sculpture, and prints.
-Today, he is today considered one of the 20th century’s greatest American artists.
+Today, he is considered one of the 20th century’s greatest American artists.

-Organized in four thematic, roughly chronological sections, the exhibition follows Johns as he revises and recycles key motifs over time.
-Viewers will see examples of his familiar flags and targets as well as images that explore artists’ tools, materials, and techniques of mark-making; abstract works based on motifs known as flagstones and hatch marks; and later works that teem with autobiographical and personal imagery.
+Organized in four thematic sections, the exhibition follows Johns through the years as he revises and recycles key motifs over time, including the American flag, numerals, and the English alphabet, which he describes as “things the mind already knows.”
+Some works explore artists’ tools, materials, and techniques.
+Others explore signature aspects of the artist’s distinctive mark-making, including flagstones and hatch marks, while later pieces teem with autobiographical imagery.
 To underscore Johns’s fascination with the changes that occur when an image is reworked in another medium, the prints will be augmented by a small selection of paintings and sculptures.

 Curator: Joan Rothfuss, guest curator, Visual Arts

-Carnegie Museum of Art, Pittsburgh: October 12, 2019–January 19, 2020
+Carnegie Museum of Art, Pittsburgh: October 12, 2019–January 20, 2020

-Walker Art Center, Minneapolis: February 16–September 20, 2020
+Walker Art Center, Minneapolis: February 16, 2020–January 3, 2021

-Tampa Art Museum, Florida: April 28–September 6, 2021
+Tampa Art Museum, Florida: April 28–September 5, 2021

 Grand Rapids Art Museum, Michigan: October 2, 2021–January 9, 2022